material-components/material-components-web/packages/mdc-theme/README.md

 ### CSS Classes

-MDC Web themes components with a combination of mdc-theme--<theme> for color and mdc-theme-text-<text>-on-<theme>for text on a theme background.
-Users can apply the following CSS classes to modify a component.
+Some components can change their appearance when a theme-based modifier CSS class is applied.
+For example, `mdc-button--primary` will make the MDC Button the primary color.
+For more documentation on these modifier classes, consult the documentation for each component.

+However, if you are want to modify an element, which is not an Material Design component, then you can apply the following modifier CSS classes.

 | CSS Class | Description |
 | --------------------------------------- | - |